 - All visiting children pre-K—5th grade must sign-in at the Children’s Welcome Center.
 Visiting preschoolers and their parent/adult guardian are given a nametag, each with a matching number on it.
 Preschool children will only be released to the person who has the tag with the matching number.
 Elementary-age visitors receive a plain nametag.

-- Parents and children should be greeted by a volunteer or member of the CM staff at the classroom door or other barrier.
+- Parents and children should be greeted by a volunteer or member of the CFM staff at the classroom door or other barrier.
 In general, parents/adult guardians should not enter the classroom or Nursery space.
-The volunteer or CM staff will usher the child into the classroom.
+The volunteer or CFM staff will usher the child into the classroom.
 In the Nursery, babies should be handed over the barrier.
 Similarly, a volunteer should stand at the classroom door to release the children.

 Pick-Up and Drop-Off Other Than Sunday